Microservice

 # Benefits of microservices

-# Implementing microservices with Modyo
+# Implementation of microservices with Modyo

 # General considerations

-- Spring Boot: Framework used for development
+- Spring Boot: Recommended framework for development.

 # Use of databases